 Steveston, British Columbia – a pleasant day excursion from Vancouver

 When my husband, daughter and I drove into the picturesque fishing village of Steveston, British Columbia, my daughter took one look at the quaint buildings and said, “I bet a lot of movies and TV shows are shot here”.
 She immediately looked that up with her phone and discovered that yes, indeed, it has often been the site for filming movies and television shows.
-Many that she had seen, including a current favourite Once Upon A Time.
-The X-Files, Supernatural, The Arrow, and DC’s Legends of Tomorrow are just a few of the other shows which have filmed scenes in Steveston.
+Shows filmed here include Once Upon A Time, The X-Files, Supernatural, The Arrow, and DC’s Legends of Tomorrow.

 Steveston, located on the southwestern shore of Richmond, 24 kilometers (15 miles) south of Vancouver, has long been known for its commercial fishing.
 At the turn of the twentieth century it was the busiest fishing port in the world and had fifteen canneries.
 Today there are no canneries operating, but Steveston remains an active fishing village, home to Canada’s largest fishing fleet of more than 600 vessels.